Types of Head and Neck Cancer

 Cancer Description

 There are different types of thyroid cancer.
-The most common types are papillary and follicular thyroid cancer and generally having a good prognosis.
-These types of thyroid cancer together are called differentiated thyroid cancer (DTC).
+The most common types are papillary and follicular cancer and generally having a good prognosis.
+These types of thyroid cancer together are called ‘differentiated thyroid cancer’ (DTC).

-- Medullary thyroid cancer (MTC) – is a rare type of thyroid cancer.
+This a rare type of cancer.
 It can sometimes run in families and is associated multiple endocrine neoplasia.

-Symptoms of thyroid cancer include: a lump and/or pain in the front, lower part of your neck – the lump usually feels hard, slowly gets bigger and is not painful, a hoarse voice, a sore throat, a cough, difficulty swallowing or breathing.
+Symptoms include: a lump and/or pain in the front, lower part of your neck – the lump usually feels hard, slowly gets bigger and is not painful, a hoarse voice, a sore throat, a cough, difficulty swallowing or breathing.

 Common Treatment Approaches